Edgar Johan Kuusik: Officers' Cinema (1938-1947)

 Launched in the pre-war construction, the building designed for the casino was completed as the Working People's Culture Building.
 This is the only representative office that E. J. Kuusik has projected.
-The house is located on the main facade of Sakala Street, halfway away from the street.
+The main facade of the building faces the Sakala Street, slightly away from the street.
 The winged hammer marks the backing of the main facade.
 The central union of the building, which emphasizes the main part and the entrance, is designed on the portico and the edges with pairs of piers.
 Decorative window frames emphasizing the festivity of the facade, which appear sto be contrastingly highlighting on the dark surface of the plaster.
 The original solution was much more decorative and surprisingly cheerful for military architecture.
-Most of the planned gazebo was not performed, after the war, the architect designed new elements of Soviet insignia.
-The interior of the hall has survived, except sculptures in the big hall, gorgeous parade staircase and original crystal chandeliers.
+Most of the planned gazebo was not performed; after the war, the architect designed new elements of Soviet insignia.
+The interior of the hall has survived, except sculptures in the big hall, gorgeous parade staircase, and original crystal chandeliers.

-In 2000-2001 one of the halls was renovated for the theater hall of the Old Town Theater and the roof floor was added (the project was commissioned by I. Raud).
+In 2000-2001 one of the halls was renovated for the theater hall of the Old Town Theater, and the roof floor was added (the project was commissioned by I. Raud).
 The building of Sakala 4 residential building (1935–36) is also planned by E. Kuusik.